 After school youth programming aims to provide juniors and seniors meaningful exposure to the private sector workplace through initiatives such as: career exploration days, job shadowing opportunities, field trips and company tours, internships and pre-apprenticeships, and job readiness/career competency training.
 Learn more

 It provides intensive skills training, career exploration, and job readiness opportunities to youth, empowering them to overcome destructive cycles of poverty and experience future success in the workforce.

 The SYELP is a tier structured 5-6 week, summer “work and learn” experience in July and August designed for students between 8th – 12th grades.
 Students are trained using the Capital Workforce Partners Career Competencies System.

-No Application available SYELP 2017 Remember to select the Center for Latino Progress as your place to work.
+SYELP 2018 Remember to select the Center for Latino Progress as your place to work.